 The customization of the documentation can be done using three predefined stylesheets besides the default stylesheet.
 The three predefined styles in ApexSQL Doc are: Classic, Modern and Metro.

-However, there is also the Custom stylesheet option, which users can use to create their own personal SQL documentation layout.
+However, there is also the Stylesheet option, which users can use to create their own personal SQL documentation layout.
 These options can be found in the Styles tab under Output options:

 After the initial setup the documentation is ready to be generated.
 Click the Generate button to compile the documentation.